lowphpcom/wnmp/README.md

 ![Platform](https://img.shields.io/badge/Platform-Debian%2012%2F13%20%7C%20Ubuntu%2022--25-green.svg)
 ![Build](https://img.shields.io/badge/Installer-One%20Command-orange.svg)

+Some users have contacted the author reporting that pie or pecl cannot install extensions such as fileinfo, sodium, or soap.
+Hereby clarified: please first search on [https://packagist.org/extensions](https://packagist.org/extensions) to check whether the extension you need still exists.
+If it has been removed from the official list, it cannot be installed successfully.

+The WNMP one-click package will NOT be compatible with software or extensions that are officially no longer maintained.
+Such extensions are typically removed due to known security vulnerabilities.
+If your source code still depends on these extensions, please locate and deploy pre-compiled .so binary extension files on your own.

 ## The wnmp.org one-click web environment installation package has been officially recognized by the Mroonga search engine and has been listed with a backlink on the official Mroonga users page.
 https://mroonga.org/users/